jvp-ux/learnjunipa/src/pages/documentation/using-audit-reporting.md

 #### Note

-Only staff members with audit reporting functionality will be able to view audit data.
+Only staff members with audit reporting privileges will be able to view audit data.

 The IEP module is an add-on module for schools requiring integration with Individual Education Plans (IEP) and recording adjustments.